ntfargo/ntfargo/README.md

  <br />
  <img src="https://komarev.com/ghpvc/?username=ntfargo&label=Profile%20views&color=red&style=flat" alt="ntfargo" />

-<p align="left">- 🔭 I’m currently founder and working on Linear Fox <br>- 🦊 With Linear Fox, my primary objective is to support and collaborate with a diverse community of researchers and developers. <br>- 🎲 Owner of <a href="https://vaporeon.me">https://vaporeon.me</a><br>- 📫 How to reach me ntfargo@proton.me<br>- 📋 I love GitHub, my projects are mostly private and not open source.
+<p align="left">- 🔭 I’m currently founder and working on Linear Fox <br>- 🦊 With Linear Fox, my primary objective is to support and collaborate with a diverse community of researchers and developers. <br>- 🎲 Owner of <a href="https://linearfox.com">https://linearfox.com</a>, <a href="https://vaporeon.me">https://vaporeon.me</a><br>- 📫 How to reach me ntfargo@proton.me<br>- 📋 I love GitHub, my projects are mostly private and not open source.
 I only upload public codes if I have something to share.  <br> </p>

 ### What I use: (Experiences)